Curmsun Disc: Questionable authenticity

 According to historians Kurt Villads Jensen and Wojtek Jezierski, it is not possible to estimate the age of the disc.
 It also resembles no other known artefact from the Viking age.
 Kurt Villads Jensen argues further that it is impossible to precisely date gold objects; even if the alloy is accurate, it might come from a melted down Viking age artefact.
 The disc could therefore potentially have been created at any time.
 Several other Danish professors, including Jes Wienberg and Jens Ulriksen, are equally dubious of the authenticity of the Curmsun disc and the associated Gesta Wuleniensis, and are highly critical of Rosborn's arguments and use of historical sources.

 Numismatist Mateusz Bogucki believes the disc is a counterfeit, likely made by "antiquity enthusiasts" in the 18th or 19th centuries.
 Archeologist Wojciech Filipowiak says that no publications (as of 2022) have proven the Curmsun disc to be genuine.

 The Curmsun Disc was featured on the reality television series Expedition Unknown.
 Danish archaeologist Søren M. Sindbæk mentioned the disc but could only say that it may be related to Harald Bluetooth.

+Kvällsstunden reported that experts at a natural history museum considered the disc a forgery.
+Swedish numismatist Lars O. Lagerqvist was quoted as saying that he had seen many counterfeits but nothing like the disc, and that he wouldn't call it a forgery.